chmduquesne/resume.chmd.fr/index.md

     Implemented an authenticating proxy on top of nginx and lua.
     Implemented generalized logging on our platform based on ELK and HAproxy and deployed with chef.
+Various Hadoop based tasks.

 Nov 2013-Jun 2014
 :   *Data Scientist for [Airconomy](https://www.airconomy.com/)*